LGBTQ+ Orlando Travel Guide

-Speaking of dining, you’ll find world-class eateries throughout the destination, particularly at Disney Springs®.
-Other culinary hotspots include the International Drive area and nearby Restaurant Row, as well as downtown Orlando and Winter Park, which is about 20 minutes north of downtown.
+Speaking of dining, you’ll find world-class eateries throughout the destination, particularly at Disney Springs® and the Walt Disney World Resort area, plus Universal CityWalk and options in and close to Universal Orlando Resort.
+Other culinary hotspots include the International Drive area and nearby Restaurant Row, as well as downtown Orlando and Winter Park, which is about 20 minutes north of downtown, and surrounding areas.

 Orlando welcomed gay marriage with a mass wedding on the steps of City Hall in 2015 — and we would love to host yours next.
 Where to tie the knot is entirely up to you, and we have many one-of-a-kind venues!

 Walt Disney World Resort, Universal Orlando Resort and SeaWorld Orlando have unique wedding options, as do their on-site and nearby hotels.
 The larger tourism district also has numerous resorts and venues from which to choose.
 In the downtown area, the Orange County Regional History Museum and Harry P. Leu Gardens are both exceptional.
 And in Winter Park, located 10 minutes north of downtown, the Albin Polasek Museum & Sculpture Gardens has long been a local favorite.